hundeo:

 The Berger Blanc Suisse is listed in FCI Group 1, Section 1 under Standard No. 347.

 The Berger Blanc Suisse is very willing to learn and easy to train.
-Since he is very sensitive, the education should be done with a gentle hand and without strictness.
-The Berger Blanc Suiss needs a calm and at the same time determining reference person, on whom he can rely.
+As he is very sensitive, he should be trained gently and without severity.
+It needs a calm and at the same time authoritative caregiver on whom it can rely.

 The Berger Blanc Suisse is neither fearful nor aggressive.
-In addition to its original role as a working and herding dog, it is often trained as a guard dog.
-The Berger Blanc Suisse is also used as a service dog, therapy dog, guide dog for the blind or rescue dog (e.g. in avalanche areas).
+In addition to its original use as a working and herding dog, it is often trained as a guard dog.
+It is also often used as a service dog, therapy dog, guide dog for the blind or rescue dog (e.g. in avalanche areas).

 Coat care: